covid-open-data/xform-casecount-who/README.md

 1. Copy or fork this repo.
 2. Search the repo for `TODO` and make the appropriate changes for your transformer.
+3. Update xform.yml to provide metadata for the data source and outputs.
+4. Update this README file with relevant information about the data source.

 ## Development